Table of Contents

 Depending on what types of photography you do, you might want some other tools to help you with some specialty processing needs.
 Here are a few I use:

-For HDR processing I use Nik’s HDR Efex Pro.
+For HDR processing I am transitioning to the built in tools in Lightroom CC.
+Most of my odler work was built using Nik’s HDR Efex Pro.
 The other well-regarded tool for HDR is Photomatix by HDRSoft.
 I’ve used both, I like both, but right now I prefer Nik’s processing to Photomatix.
-These tools have had a tendency to leapfrog each other for image quality as they both upgrade their processing engines, so it’s worth evaluating both and see which one you prefer.

 For building timelapses, I’ve used a tool called Time-Lapse, available through the App Store.
 It’s simple and inexpensive.